 Documents describing these policies:

-Any questions concerning insurance should be directed to the Council Insurance Co-Director Carolyn Ulrich <email@example.com>.
+Any questions concerning insurance should be directed to the Insurance Director <email@example.com> Nancy Shelton.
 If she cannot answer the questions, she will contact the USDA Insurance Coordinator.
 But check the Frequently Asked Questions section below - the answer to your question may already be there!

 The insurance company establishes the cost per dancer for insurance.
 Council and each Affiliate may increase the fee to cover administrative costs.
 Monies collected for insurance MUST be designated for that use only.